Wolfe Glick: 2024 VGC Season

-Wolfe Glick's 2024 season began with a second-place finish in the Pittsburgh Regional Championships, losing to Riley Factura in the finals.
-He subsequently had several other strong showings including first-place finishes in the 2024 Charlotte Regional Championships, which at the time was the new largest tournament ever, and the Orlando Regional Championships, successfully defending his title from 2023.
-In International Championship events, he placed top-16 in the 2024 Europe International Championships, and top-32 in the 2024 North America International Championships.

-This qualified Glick for a day-one invite to the 2024 Pokémon World Championships, where he had an unprecedented run to start 9-0 in sets and 18-0 in games.
-After qualifying for the final round of 32 with a Swiss record of 9-2, he was eliminated at 17th by Kylan Van Severen.
+In the 2024 Pokémon World Championships, Gliick had a strong run to start 9-0 in sets and 18-0 in games.
+After qualifying for the final round of 32 with a Swiss record of 9-2, he was eliminated by Kylan Van Severen, finishing at 17th place.

 2025 VGC Season

-In 2025, Glick's season started with a 9th place finish at the Baltimore Regional Championships, losing to Junxi Zhu.
-At the Louisville Regional Championships, he finished in 8th place with a loss to the eventual winner of the tournament, Andrew Zheng.

-Glick won the 2025 Toronto Regional Championships after defeating three-time International Champion Marco Silva in the final, becoming the first and only player to have won 10 Regional Championships.
+Glick won the 2025 Toronto Regional Championships, becoming the first player to have won 10 Regional Championships.

-In February 2025, Glick won the Pokémon Europe International Championships, beating Dyl Yeomans.
-This was the largest Pokemon VGC tournament in history (boasting 1257 competitors in the masters division) and marked his second International Championship victory.
-In addition, Glick revealed that he had also won the 2025 Global Challenge I, initially under the pseudonym '33-4', finishing with a 1811.7 Rating.
+In February 2025, Glick won the Pokémon Europe International Championships (EUIC), beating Dyl Yeomans.
+This was the largest in-person Pokemon VGC tournament in history (boasting 1257 competitors in the masters division) and marked his second International Championship victory.
+In addition, Glick revealed that he had also secretly been the one to have won the 2025 Global Challenge I under the temporary name “33-4”, which has been confirmed by The Pokémon Company.

-In May 2025, Wolfe took part in the Milwaukee Regionals, finishing in 21st place after being beaten by James Evans.
-Afterwards, he appeared as one of the casters in the Portland Regionals, the final North American Regionals in the 2025 VGC season.
-He was eliminated on Day 1 of the Pokemon North America International Championships with a 5-3 record.
-At the 2025 Pokemon World Championships, he made Day 2 but was eliminated at 42nd by Chih-Hung Chiu.
+In the 2025 Pokemon North America International Championships, watchers of the official tournament stream could receive "Wolfe Glick’s Incineroar" as a "mystery gift", sporting the same stats and moves as the Incineroar that helped Glick win that year's EUIC.
+At the 2025 Pokemon World Championships, he made day two, but was eliminated at 42nd by Chih-Hung Chiu, finishing with a record of six wins and three losses.